 So, what else is on the menu over the festive season?

 For most families, recipes for Christmas dinner include roast turkey with all the trimmings - that's sprouts, roast potatoes, carrots, chipolata sausages wrapped in bacon, chestnuts, and bread sauce and cranberry sauce.
 This is followed by either Christmas pudding or a Christmas trifle and later tea, coffee and mince pies.

 On Boxing Day, a baked ham could take centre stage, served cold with salads and pickles and Cumberland sauce.
 There could also be smoked salmon, or a large pie.

 But away from the very traditional, there are many variations.
 Not everyone likes turkey.
-Goose and duck - very popular in the Middle Ages - are still the preferred choice in many families, as is fish.
+Roast goose and duck - very popular in the Middle Ages - are still the preferred choice in many families, as is roast beef or fish.
 And the many Vegetarians in England are developing their own traditional dinners.

 And all around the house there will be nibbles, and mince pies, and sweets and nuts and - of course - chocolate!
 Christmas would not be Christmas without chocolate.